serranolabs-io/serranolabs.io-site/docs/weaknesses.md

 ## Stay Laser Focused

 Give yourself a clear direction with your life.
 What do you want out of it?
 For me, I genuinely want to see and understand the _truth_, the way that _nature_ has intended.
 The way that nature has intended is beautiful.
-With this laser focus, I can detach myself from the ego that wants to hold onto what you cannot control allowing me to spend my energy towards useful projects.
+With this laser focus, I can detach myself from the ego that would rather stay comfortable and not care about failing.